amitkin/nirvana_design_coding/system-design-case-studies/multiplayer_game.md

   * base load-balancers to direct new user to an app server
   * Need more?
 5. Worker queues
-  * One queue can be used in slow path to update the game database after a player makes a move for a particular game.
+  * One circularQueueDynamicSizing can be used in slow path to update the game database after a player makes a move for a particular game.
 (Store player_id, move_id, game_id in database and also icrement move_id for that game)

 ### Operations
 1. The load balancer keeps a list of currently running game and also sends to the app server serving the landing page.
 A user can do few things as soon as he/she visits the website